-Why Culture Is Your Biggest Retention Tool in Small Healthcare Businesses
+Why Your Culture Is the Most Powerful Retention Tool in Business

-And yet in the day-to-day reality of running a busy healthcare practice, culture is often the thing that gets the least deliberate attention.
+And yet in the day-to-day reality of running a busy business, culture is often the thing that gets the least deliberate attention.
 It exists, because it has to, but it hasn’t been defined, documented, or communicated in a way that makes it resilient to the pressures of growth and change.

-Why healthcare businesses have a culture problem
+Why small businesses have a culture problem

 The businesses that get this right are the ones that have made their culture explicit: named it, documented it, and embedded it into how they onboard, manage, and develop their people.